 - Career Planning - Learning how to set attainable goals, building aspirational road maps, and adopting positive and productive mindsets are explored in a sequence of seminars on learning to establish sustainable careers.

-- Applicants are asked to submit 6 recent works that best represent current directions in their artistic practice.
+- Applicants are asked to submit 6 recent works (no more than 3 years old) that best represent current directions in their artistic practice.

 - Please read the submission instructions carefully in each section of the form; The Bronx Museum of the Arts will only consider complete applications.

-- Please note that AIM is not a studio program, as such studio space is not provided.
+- Please note that AIM is not a studio program; studio space is not provided.

 To be considered eligible for AIM, applicants must: